Paid per task or piece of work done

-Output work can usually only be used in limited situations when the employer doesn’t know which hours the worker does (eg as with some home workers).
-If an employer sets the working hours and the workers have to clock in and out, this counts as time work, not as output work.
+Output work can usually only be used in limited situations when the employer does not know which hours the worker does (such as with some home workers).

 There is a way to work out the fair rate per piece of work done which employers must follow.